 Solid Security Covers

 Solid security pool covers share some similarities with the traditional basic tarp pool cover, but they are more durable and secure.
 Made of solid vinyl, it ensures that nothing enters the pool, including sunlight and water.
-Most solid security covers also come with a pump attached to help drain the excess water collecting on top of the pool.
+Most solid covers also have a pump attached to help drain the excess water collecting on top of the pool.
 Solid security covers last 6 – 10 years and can cost around $1,000 to $3,000, much like mesh covers.
-These covers are good for pool owners who want something as durable as a mesh covering but as solid as a traditional tarp.
+These covers suit pool owners who want something as durable as a mesh covering but as solid as a traditional tarp.
+They are typically used as winter pool covers.

 - Are just as secure as the mesh counterpart and more durable than the standard tarp.